 Similar Games With More Accessibility Features for Controls

-If you want to play Tangle Tower, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Tangle Tower, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Tangle Tower has no accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to Tangle Tower, but offer accessibility features for Visual:
+We haven’t documented any accessibility features for Visual in Tangle Tower which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+The following games are similar to Tangle Tower, and offer accessibility features for Visual:

-Tangle Tower has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Tangle Tower which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.